 Withdrawing copper services

-As Chorus is the network owner and operator, we’ll be working closely with phone and broadband providers to make this transition off the copper network as smooth as possible.
+As Chorus is the copper network owner and operator, we’ll be working closely with phone and broadband providers to make this transition off the copper network as smooth as possible.

 The Copper Withdrawal Code